São Paulo International Motor Show

 The São Paulo International Motor Show (Salão International do Automóvel de São Paulo) is the biggest and most important automotive event in Latin America.
-The São Paulo International Motor Show has been held in São Paulo, Brazil since 1960.
-Originally being held irregularly, it has been a biannual show since 1984 (although there was no 2020 edition due to the coronavirus pandemic).
+The São Paulo International Motor Show has been held in São Paulo since 1960.
+Originally being held irregularly, it has been a bi-annual show since 1984 (although there was no 2020 edition due to the coronavirus pandemic).
 In 1990 the event became internationalized and the domestic industry showed its capacity for global competition.

 Locations

 The original six exhibitions took place at the centrally located Ibirapuera Park.
 From 1970 until 2014, the Show was held indoors, at the Anhembi Convention Center.
 The two most recent events have been held at the São Paulo Expo.

 1960

 The inaugural edition opened on 25 November 1960.
 12 manufacturers were represented and 400,000 visitors - including domestic automobile industry champion, President Juscelino Kubitschek - attended.

 1961

 At the second show, premieres included the Willys Interlagos, the Simca Chambord, and a revamped Volkswagen 1200.